Art Therapy

 Expression Beyond Words

-Art therapy can be particularly supportive in grief and loss work, where experiences may feel fragmented, overwhelming, or difficult to articulate.
+Art therapy can be especially supportive when grief or loss feels overwhelming, tangled, or difficult to express.

 How Art Therapy May Be Used in Counselling